svvsdIC/svvsdcallforcode/contributing/PULL-REQUESTS.md

 Pull Request should not land along with an explanation of what may be an acceptable alternative course, if any.

-### Accept that there are different opinions about what belongs in Project Sample
+### Accept that there are different opinions about what belongs in svvsdCallForCode

 Opinions on this vary, even among the members of the Technical Steering Committee.

-One general rule of thumb is that if Project-Sample itself needs it (due to historic or functional reasons), then it belongs in Project Sample.
+One general rule of thumb is that if svvsdCallForCode itself needs it (due to historic or functional reasons), then it belongs in svvsdCallForCode.

 Also, functionality that either cannot be implemented outside of core in any reasonable way, or only with significant pain.

-It is not uncommon for contributors to suggest new features they feel would make Project Sample better.
+It is not uncommon for contributors to suggest new features they feel would make svvsdCallForCode better.
 These may or may not make sense to add, but as with all changes, be courteous in how you communicate your stance on these.
 Comments that make the contributor feel like they should have "known better" or ridiculed for even trying run counter to the [Code of Conduct][].

 ### Performance is not everything

-Project Sample has always optimized for speed of execution.
-If a particular change can be shown to make some part of Project Sample faster, it's quite likely to be accepted.
+svvsdCallForCode has always optimized for speed of execution.
+If a particular change can be shown to make some part of svvsdCallForCode faster, it's quite likely to be accepted.
 Claims that a particular Pull Request will make things faster will almost always be met by requests for performance [benchmark results][] that demonstrate the improvement.

-That said, performance is not the only factor to consider.
-Project Sample also optimizes in favor of not breaking existing code in the ecosystem, and not changing working functional code just for the sake of changing.
+That said, performance is not the only factor to consider. svvsdCallForCode also optimizes in favor of not breaking existing code in the ecosystem, and not changing working functional code just for the sake of changing.